-- The opening available water determination (AWD) for domestic and stock (including subcategories and local water utility was 100% being the maximum permitted allocation. - The opening AWD for the specific purpose High Security licence categories of 'town water supply' and 'research' was 100% being the maximum permitted allocation.
-On 1 December 2021 accounts were emptied, following a storage spill, and an AWD of 100% announced. - The opening AWD for high security was 1 megalitres per share being the maximum permitted allocation.
-On 1 December 2021 accounts were emptied, following a storage spill, and an AWD of 1 ML/share announced. - General security access licences had a carryover of 399,583 megalitres into the reporting period equating to 65% of issued share component for this category (in the Macquarie).
-Of the carryover water at the commencement of the water year all was available. - General security access licence received an opening available water determination of 0 megalitres per share with further announcements being made throughout the year reaching a cumulative total of 0.77 ML/share by 1 December 2021 at which time all accounts were emptied, following a storage spill, and an AWD of 1 ML/share was announced.
-Carryover and AWD allocation as a proportion of share for the reporting period and historical water sharing plan management are illustrated in Figure 32. - Supplementary licence holder received an AWD of 1 megalitre per share.
-Each year of the plan this licence category has been granted an available water determination of 1 megalitre per share, however, access to this water is contingent on high-flow events available.
+- The opening available water determination (AWD) for domestic and stock (including subcategories and local water utility was 100% being the maximum permitted allocation. - The opening AWD for the specific purpose High Security licence categories of 'town water supply' and 'research' was 100% being the maximum permitted allocation. - The opening AWD for high security was 1 megalitres per share being the maximum permitted allocation.
+On 1 September 2022 accounts were emptied, following a storage spill, and an AWD of 1 ML/share announced. - The first AWD for floodplain harvesting was 0.33 ML/Share issued on 1 March 2023. - General security access licences had a carryover of 537,584 megalitres into the reporting period equating to 88% of issued share component for this category (in the Macquarie).
+Of the carryover water at the commencement of the water year all was available.
+As a result of Burrendong Dam levels entering the flood zone all carryover water was spilled, in accordance with water sharing plan rules, by 1 September 2022.

+- General security access licence received an opening available water determination of 0.4 megalitres per share with one further announcement being made reaching a cumulative total of 1.0 ML/share by 10 August 2022.
+On 1 September 2022 all accounts were emptied, following a storage spill, and an AWD of 1 ML/share was announced.
+Carryover and AWD allocation as a proportion of share for the reporting period and historical water sharing plan management are illustrated in Figure 38. - Supplementary licence holder received an AWD of 1 megalitre per share.
+Each year of the plan this licence category has been granted an available water determination of 1 megalitre per share, however, access to this water is contingent on high-flow events being available.
 Actual usage information against this category of licence is available in note 20 of this GPWAR.

-At the water source level 153 days of supplementary access was available in the reporting period.
+At the water source level 168 days of supplementary access was available in the reporting period.
 Historical and reporting period supplementary access periods are illustrated in

-- Figure 34. - By volume 77% of the 448,446 megalitres of tributary inflows to the Macquarie River downstream of Burrendong dam was contributed by the Bell River and Talbragar River (Figure 35). - Total water availability9 was the highest since 2012-13 (Figure 33). - Spill allocation reset was applicable in the reporting period.
-Storage spill allocations resets occurred in 2010-11, 2011-12, 2016-17, 2021-22 (full reset of allocation accounts to 1 megalitre per share).
+- Figure 40. - By volume 77% of the 1,095,674 megalitres of tributary inflows to the Macquarie River downstream of Burrendong dam was contributed by the Bell River and Talbragar River (Figure 41). - Total water availability was the highest since 2012-13 (Error!
+Reference source not found.). - Spill allocation reset was applicable in the reporting period.
+Storage spill allocations resets occurred in 2010-11, 2011-12, 2016-17, 2021-22, 2022-23 (full reset of allocation accounts to 1 megalitre per share).
 Refer to Note 5 (detailed item notes) for more information on this accounting process.